 Intraoperative MRI may also be useful during surgery to guide tissue biopsies and tumor removal.
 Magnetic resonance spectroscopy (MRS) is used to examine the tumor's chemical profile, with positron emission tomography (PET scan) helpful in detecting tumor recurrence.

-The analysis of tumor tissue under a microscope is used to assign the tumor a name and grade, and provides answers to the following questions:
+The analysis of tumor tissue under a microscope is used to assign the tumor a name, grade, and to provide answers to the following questions:

-- Are there signs of rapid growth in the tumor cells?; and
+- Are there signs of rapid growth in the tumor cells?

 The tumor name and grade help determine treatment options and also provide important information about prognosis.
 For more information on grading, click here.